jonnonz1/nz-statute-book/acts/public/2017/land-transfer-act-2017.md

 (8) The Registrar must publish a form specified under this section on an Internet site maintained by or on behalf of the department.

 ### 226 Cost of survey to correct plans
-The Crown must meet the cost of a survey certified by the Surveyor-General as required to correct an error in a plan deposited under this Act or in a record of title.
+The Crown must meet the cost of a survey certified by the Surveyor-General as required to correct an error in a plan deposited under this Act or in a record of title and, without further appropriation than this section, the cost may be paid out of a Crown Bank Account.

 **Regulations**